NilsDengler/sem_mapping/README.md

 ## Citation:
 Please cite this work as:

-@article{dengler2020online,
+@InProceedings{Dengler21ecmr,
-  title={Online Object-Oriented Semantic Mapping and Map Updating with Modular Representations}, author={Dengler, Nils and Zaenker, Tobias and Verdoja, Francesco and Bennewitz, Maren}, journal={arXiv preprint arXiv:2011.06895}, year={2020}
+  author =	 {N. Dengler and T. Zaenker and F. Verdoja and M. Bennewitz}, title =	 {Online Object-Oriented Semantic Mapping and Map Updating}, booktitle =	 {Proc.~of the European Conference on Mobile Robots (ECMR)}, year =         2021
 }